topiaruss/nameko-chat/docs/index.rst

 Getting Started
 ---------------

 nameko-chat comprises a single `service` with three `entrypoints` and three `injections`.
+This tutorial will discuss how these components interact to make a functioning nameko application.

-This tutorial will discuss each of the dependencies in turn, and then bring them all together in the service.
+We'll discuss the process of running a nameko application (its `lifecycles`) and each of the entrypoints and injections (collectivly "dependencies") in turn, and then bring them all together in a service.

 .. sidebar:: Entrypoints & Injections